-- 18. (1) On and from April 1, 2007 no systemically important non-deposit taking non-banking financial company shall, - (i) lend to - (a) any single borrower exceeding fifteen per cent of its owned fund; and - (b) any single group of borrowers exceeding twenty five per cent of its owned fund: - (ii) invest in - (a) the shares of another company exceeding fifteen per cent of its owned fund; and - (b) the shares of a single group of companies exceeding twenty five per cent of its owned fund; - (iii) lend and invest (loans/investments taken together) exceeding - (a) twenty five per cent of its owned fund to a single party; and - (b) forty per cent of its owned fund to a single group of parties.
+- 24. (1) On and from April 1, 2007 no non-banking financial company shall, - (i) lend to - (a) any single borrower exceeding fifteen per cent of its owned fund; and - (b) any single group of borrowers exceeding twenty five per cent of its owned fund; - (ii) invest in - (a) the shares of another company exceeding fifteen per cent of its owned fund; and - (b) the shares of a single group of companies exceeding twenty five per cent of its owned fund; - (iii) lend and invest (loans/investments taken together) exceeding - (a) twenty five per cent of its owned fund to a single party; and - (b) forty per cent of its owned fund to a single group of parties.

-Provided that the ceiling on the investment in shares of another company shall not be applicable to a systemically important non-deposit taking non-banking financial company in respect of investment in the equity capital of an insurance company upto the extent specifically permitted, in writing, by the Reserve Bank of India.
+Provided that the ceiling on the investment in shares of another company shall not be applicable to a non-banking financial company in respect of investment in the equity capital of an insurance company up to the extent specifically permitted, in writing, by the Reserve Bank of India.